Infection with feline parvovirus (FPV), commonly known as feline panleukopenia virus, causes feline infectious enteritis (FIE).

 Cite this article:

-Assurance of Validity Not Guaranteed: The information in this website was obtained from multiple online sources and should be treated with caution.
-Further research is recommended to verify the statements on this website.
-ViBacSil NANOSILVER disclaims any and all liability for the accuracy or relevance of the information found on this website.
-Please be advised that the information in this website has not been reviewed by experts in the field to guarantee that it is complete, accurate, or reliable.
-Please consult a professional who is qualified to offer any specific advice (such as legal, financial, or risk management advice), if that advice is needed.
+Validity Assurance Not Guaranteed: This website's information was compiled from a variety of online sources and should be regarded with caution.
+Additional research is recommended to substantiate the claims made on this website.
+VIBACSIL NANOSILVER expressly disclaims responsibility for the accuracy or relevance of the material contained on this website.
+Please be aware that the information on this website has not been evaluated by subject-matter experts to ensure its completeness, accuracy, or reliability.
+If you require specific assistance (such as legal, financial, health and wellness, or risk management advice), please see a specialist.